 She studied photography at “School of the Art Institute of Chicago” and is currently based in Downers Grove, Illinois, USA.

-S. Gayle Stevens, why did you become a photographer?
+S. Gayle, why did you become a photographer?
 And what does photography mean to you?

 Hmmmm, I couldn’t draw. (laughs)

 I was playing around with a lot of different media and I felt I could study photography forever and there would always be something new or something old to learn.
 It is my voice, at this point.
 But I am an artist not a photographer per se.

 Why are you particularly intrigued by traditional analog and alternative photographic processes?

 “Most of life goes speeding by, sometimes slow and quiet is good.”

 I like the hands on aspect, the slowness.
 I am a big hands on person.
 I like to garden, bake bread, make soup, pour plates.
 Most of life goes speeding by, sometimes slow and quiet is good.

 A photographer has many “tools” at hand to bring across his message: lenses, lighting, framing, color treatment etc. Can you elaborate a little bit on the techniques you used for this particular project in order to link form and content?

 Actually I pick the camera or no camera depending on the idea or story I want to express.
 A great many of my self-portraits are handheld with a Holga.
 The Holga is lightweight, medium format camera so I can make creative, intimate images.
 My photograms, cameraless photography are shadows of what once was.

 In other words: How would you describe your photographic language and creative process?